 Claim a midyear exemption only if you previously purchased PLF coverage in the current plan year and are now claiming an exemption from coverage and refund of the prorated assessment.

-Click on the Midyear Exemption Request box below to submit the online form or download a paper copy here.
+Click on the Midyear Exemption Request box below to submit the online form or download a paper copy here for 2018 or 2019.
 For more information about claiming a midyear request for exemption, see Leaving Private Practice.